How To End a Cover Letter (With Examples)

 Cover letter closing examples

-When you combine the elements above, you come out with a strong, impactful close to your cover letter.
+When you combine the elements above, you’ll come out with a strong, impactful close to your cover letter.
 Take a look at the examples below for inspiration.

-- In my career, I’ve consistently leveraged data while managing past marketing campaigns—including reviewing performance and making adjustments to improve email open rates by as much as 200%.
+In my career, I’ve consistently leveraged data while managing marketing campaigns, including reviewing performance metrics and making adjustments to improve email open rates by as much as 200%.
 I’m eager to apply what I’ve learned in this new role at Company ABC.
+Thank you for your consideration.

-- A driving career goal for me has been to develop meaningful relationships and surpass expectations with clients in any setting.
+A driving career goal for me has been to develop meaningful relationships and surpass expectations with clients in any setting.
 I’m excited to apply this same energy and determination to grow and nurture Company ABC’s client base.
+Thank you for considering my application.

 I’m inspired by Company XYZ’s success in supporting homegrown businesses, and I have several ideas for marketing strategies to increase profitability among that audience.
-I look forward to the opportunity to share these ideas with you.
+Thank you for your consideration and I look forward to the opportunity to share these ideas with you.

 Cover letter closing mistakes